Cave-In-Rock, Illinois: In popular culture

 In Walt Disney's Davy Crockett and the River Pirates, Davy Crockett and Mike Fink anachronistically fight Sam Mason and his pirates.
 Also, at Walt Disney World's Magic Kingdom, there is a scene called "Cut-Throat Corner" and "Wilson's Cave Inn" that can be seen on the bank of the Rivers of America while riding the Liberty Belle Riverboat around Tom Sawyer's Island.
 This scene is based upon the real life Cave-In-Rock and the activity of river pirates during that time period.

 A scene of the MGM classic How the West Was Won was filmed at the cave as well as at Battery Rock.
 In 1997, The History Channel show In Search of History filmed at the site for an episode entitled "River Pirates".

 The "ninth book" of Christopher Ward's 1932 novel The Strange Adventures of Jonathan Drew; A Rolling Stone is titled "Cave-In-Rock".
 The action is set in 1824.
 Jonathan rescues two slaves duped into running away and working for a gang of dangerous outlaws who use Cave-In-Rock as their base of operations.

 The Gathering of the Juggalos was held in Cave-In-Rock from 2007 to 2013.

-The multi-day heavy metal festival Full Terror Assault (FTA Open Air) takes place once a year at the Hogrock Ranch and Campground.
+The multi-day heavy metal festival Full Terror Assault (FTA Open Air) takes place once a year at the Hogrock Ranch & Campground.

 L. A. Meyer's novel Mississippi Jack features the heroine leading an anachronistic raid against river pirates as an homage to the aforementioned Davy Crockett episode.

 In 2009, artist Greg Stimac photographed Cave-In-Rock's cave for his series of outlaw hideouts.
 In 2013, his photograph "Ancient Colony of Horse-Thieves, Counterfeiters and Robbers" was included in The Seven Borders, an exhibition curated by Joey Yates at the Kentucky Museum of Art and Craft.